SConsul/SpARC/README.md

-# SpARC: Sparse Activatiion Regularization for Consistency
+# SpARC: Sparse Activation Regularization for Consistency
 The repository is part of a course project for Stanford CS 224N (Winter 2022), taught by [Prof. Chris Manning](https://nlp.stanford.edu/~manning/).